Ave Maria Gyrenes

 The Ave Maria Gyrenes are the athletic teams that represent Ave Maria University, located in Ave Maria, Florida, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2009–10 academic year.
 They are also a member of the United States Collegiate Athletic Association (USCAA).

+Ave Maria's traditional rivals for all sports are St. Thomas University, Keiser University, and Warner University.

 Varsity teams

 Ave Maria competes in 24 intercollegiate varsity sports: